 In the first quarter of 1970, Jamie Reid worked with Malcolm McLaren on the history of 'Oxford Street' 'as a set of attractions; respectability is invented for people to better themselves as they pay highly for it'.
 Their version traced the history of Oxford Street from Tyburn at Marble Arch on the western end: the hangings on Monday, execution day, were 'London’s largest free spectacle'.
 The street was slowly taken over by the middle class: in 1760, the Pantheon opened, a fashionable amusement palace where one lady dressed 'one half of herself smart and other half in rags'.
 Their account of the Gordon Riots begins: 'the middle class started it against the Catholics.
 Then hundreds of shopkeepers, carpenters, servants, soldiers and sailors rushed into the streets.
 There were only a few Catholic houses to smash.
 So they started to smash all the rich houses.
 The middle classes did not want anything to do with this.'
 The rioters then 'burned down all five London prisons.
 They wanted to knock down everything that stopped them having fun and made them unhappy.
 They wanted to set all the mad people free and free the lions from the Tower.'
 The film was still not finished.

-Jamie Reid co-founded in 1970 the Suburban Press, what was in Jamie’s words ‘very Anarchist, Situationist based’.
+His lettering mimicked the cut-and-paste style of an anonymised ransom note, a style he first developed with the countercultural publication Suburban Press, which he began in 1970 alongside Jeremy Brook and Nigel Edwards, what was in Jamie’s words 'very Anarchist, Situationist based'.
 They produced their own posters and magazines and printed leaflets for squatting movements, prisoner’s rights, the black movement and feminist women’s groups.
 Jamie Reid familiarized himself with libertarian thinkers like Charles Fourier and published toughts of british anarchists like William Morris and Digger Gerrard Winstanley.